 - Different claims and tax deductions businesses can make.

 - Benefits of electronic payment and record keeping facilities.

 - Relaying tools and services businesses can use if they are struggling to ensure they are compliant with Australian tax laws.

-If the ATO comes across a business that is doing the wrong thing or failing to meet their obligations, they have a duty to take action.
-This may result in the business facing an audit and possible prosecution.
+If the ATO comes across cash only businesses that are doing the wrong thing or failing to meet their obligations, they have a duty to take action.
+This may result in businesses facing audits and possible prosecution.

 If you have made a mistake and make a voluntary disclosure detailing your errors, the ATO will work with you to rectify this and create a solution.